 Mean score of companies in the Services Auxiliary to Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2021, LaSalle Investment Management reported zero carbon emissions across all scopes, including Scope 1, Scope 2, and Scope 3, with total emissions recorded at 0 kg CO2e.
-This data indicates a commitment to minimising their carbon footprint, although specific emissions figures were not disclosed.
-LaSalle has set ambitious climate commitments, aiming for a significant reduction in greenhouse gas emissions.
-They are working towards an 80% reduction target for Scope 1 emissions by 2050, collaborating closely with building tenants to achieve this goal.
-Additionally, through the Better Buildings Challenge (BCC), LaSalle aims to reduce portfolio-wide Scope 1 and 2 emissions by at least 50% within a decade, targeting a timeframe from 2020 to 2030.
-These initiatives reflect LaSalle's dedication to sustainability and climate action, positioning them as a proactive player in the real estate investment sector.
+This data indicates a commitment to minimising their carbon footprint, although specific emissions data is not available.
+LaSalle has set ambitious reduction targets, aiming to reduce portfolio-wide Scope 1 and 2 greenhouse gas emissions by at least 50% within a decade, starting from 2020 and targeting completion by 2030.
+Additionally, they are working towards an 80% reduction in greenhouse gas emissions by 2050, in collaboration with the building's anchor tenant, with the initiative commencing in 2023.
+These commitments reflect LaSalle's proactive approach to climate action, aligning with industry standards and demonstrating a long-term vision for sustainability.